 (2) Net of IPO offering costs of \$132.8 million of which \$131.9 million was paid by proceeds raised from the offering (see Note 2) and \$0.9 million was paid prior to the IPO and Private Placement.
-The accompanying notes are an integral part of the consolidated financial statements.

 Dun & Bradstreet Holdings, Inc. Consolidated Statements of Stockholder Equity (Deficit) (Tabular amounts in millions)